future-architect/vuls/README.md

 ----
 # Performance Considerations

-- On Ubuntu and Debian
+- On Ubuntu, Debian and Raspbian
 Vuls issues `apt-get changelog` for each upgradable packages and parse the changelog.
 `apt-get changelog` is slow and resource usage is heavy when there are many updatable packages on target server.
 Vuls stores these changelogs to KVS([boltdb](https://github.com/boltdb/bolt)).